perdacherMartin/AppliedBioinformatics/documentation/day2.md

 		|8552|BGIBMGA013297| [Bombyx mori]                                   2334   0.0
 		|10531|LOAG_00665T0| [Loa loa]                                       2135   0.0

-		Blastx translates the dna-sequences into protein-sequences and finds the closest related species on a protein level.
-These are the closest related speceis.
+		Blastx translates the dna-sequences into protein-sequences and finds an ortholog sequence in a closesly related species on a protein level.
+We found orthologs of this protein in the sea snail (Lottia gigantea), worm (Capitella capitata), the honey bee (Apis mellifera) or the pea aphid (Acrythosiphon pisum) and several fly related species.

 6. Search in your 1000 Octopus contigs for orthologs to proteins conserved in the Lophotrochozoa.
 Install/Copy the HaMStR package into your home directory.
 You can retrieve the package from the course repository.
 Use the HaMStR package, lophotrochozoa hmmer3 as the core-ortholog set, and Lottia gigantea (lotgi 2713) as reference species.

 	a.
 How many orthologous groups were identified?

 		$> ls [0-9]*.fa | wc -l
 		109

 	b.
 How many Octopus sequences are identied as orthologs.

 		$> grep "|comp" [0-9]*.fa | wc -l
 		193

 	c.
 Explain the difference in number between (a) and (b).

 		Thorugh later duplication event, more octopus sequences can be an ortholog to one ortholog group

 	d.
 Extract the Octopus sequences from the orthologous groups and store for later use.

 		grep -h -A 1 "|comp" [0-9]*.fa | sed '/^--$/d' > ../octopus_orthologs.fa

 	e+f.